Glass Room Extension Cost

 Traditional Conservatories

-Conservatories became very popular in the UK throughout the ’90s and ’00s as people looked to maximise their property’s space without the requirement for very costly extensions.
-The result was a conservatory.
+Conservatories (such as a lean to conservatory) became very popular in the UK throughout the ’90s and ’00s as people looked to maximise their property’s space without the requirement for very costly extensions.

-Now, conservatories are made with some glass but mostly with low brickwork walls and lots of PVC framing to keep the cost down.
-They are cheaper than glass rooms to erect, offer more insulation, and make it easier to maintain interior temperatures.
-However, aesthetically, they are somewhat old-fashioned, and they do not have the same indoor-outdoor connection as glass rooms.
+Traditionally, they are a cheaper option than glass rooms to erect, offer more insulation, and make it easier to maintain interior temperatures.
+However, aesthetically, they can be somewhat old-fashioned, and don't always have the same indoor-outdoor connection as glass rooms.

 Sunrooms

 Sunrooms are somewhat in between glass rooms and conservatories.
-Essentially, they are cheaper than glass rooms and offer more natural light and space than conservatories, but they are still not at the same level as glass rooms.
+Sun room extension costs are typically cheaper than glass rooms and offer more natural light and space than conservatories, but they are still not at the same level as glass rooms.
 They are built with a combination of brickwork walls, glass and frames and can be considered a hybrid of the two.

 Orangeries